mannylopez/flightTracker/README.md

 1. Add plane marker with plane facing direction of travel
 2. Add flight card with flight info when airplane is clicked
+3. Notes:
+    - The `/tracks` endpoint does not seem to be working
+    - Found `/routes` and `/airports` endpoints by inspecting the network calls made in OpenSky Explorer](https://opensky-network.org/network/explorer)

 ![Flight markers](./img/2020.09.11-flight-markers.png)

+#### September 13, 2020
+Blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present.
+The endpoints are not publicly available.
+Dang.
+Learnt more about CORS and why I can get results from those endpoints using Postman and my terminal, but not when using the browser.

+#### September 14, 2020
+Explored OpenSky's `/aircraft` endpoint and figured out that it does not return current flights.
+It returns data for flights that have started _and ended_.
+I need to find another API to get the current departure and arrival airport for any given flight.

+#### September 15, 2020
+I'm going to pause trying to get realtime data for a flight in progress.
+The API I found, aviationstack](https://aviationstack.com/), provides a free tier for personal projects, but I would be exposing my private API key since my app is all frontend.
+I need to learn about servers and making the call in the backend.
+I'll come back to this.